Low blood pressure readings, or hypotension, has numerous causes. The solution in many cases is simply using the water cures protocol.

 The ideal blood pressure, depending on the expert you speak to is 120 / 80 to 115 / 75.

 Blood pressure varies during the day and night.
 For most, it is lower during the hours of sleep.
 It is higher when you are awake.
 Certain factors can increase your blood pressure, like having your blood pressure taken.
-It is called white coat hypertension.
+An elevated blood pressure from your blood pressure being taken is called white coat hypertension.

 Why and how your blood pressure readings get low is the concern.